cadrob/Nasa-search-app/README.md

 Please note - I am currently working on my graduation project at Northcoders for which I have 9 days to do it.
 This involves building a backend with Firebase/Express Server along with 2 front ends built in React and React Native.
 Time constraints are against me however I will do as much as I can within this test!
 Please see additional features and processes I would do/consider given more time:

-- Use throttle from lo dash and restrict results to perhaps 15 per scroll etc
+- Use \_throttle from lo-dash and restrict results to perhaps 9 per scroll etc
-- Loading spinner
+- Loading spinner on all components where needed, not just asset.
 - Use Cypress for testing, using stubbing for mock server etc
 - Re-design so that searched results are still available upon going "back"
 - User control on audio playback
+- Error handling for API requests and bad navigation
+- Ability to be more specific on search results (i.e Sort by year)

 ## Available Scripts